Free Government Money for Seniors

 • Tax Credit for the Elderly or Disabled: You must be at least 65 years old or have retired due to a disability.
 You’ll get the credit automatically when you file taxes for the year.

-• Social Security: You must be at least 62 years old or be a person with blindness or disability to qualify for this benefit.
-You must also have enough work credits to qualify.
-Visit your local Social Security Administration (SSA) Office, apply online, or call 1-800-772-1213.
+• Social Security: You must be at least 62 years old or have a disability or blindness with enough work credits to qualify for this benefit.
+Visit your local Social Security Administration (SSA) office, apply online, or call 1-800-772-1213.

 • SSI: You may qualify for Supplemental Security Income if you’re 65 or older, have a disability, or are blind.
 You must not earn over $1,913 each month and must not have resources over $2,000 for individuals or $3,000 for couples.
 Visit your local Social Security Office or call 1-800-772-1213 to apply.